Heaton Moor

 Heaton Moor is a suburb of Stockport, Greater Manchester, England.
-Within the boundaries of the historic county of Lancashire, it is one of the Four Heatons and borders Heaton Chapel, Heaton Norris and Heaton Mersey.
-Heaton Moor has Victorian housing, built between 1852 and 1892 along tree-lined streets which follow the field patterns of a former agricultural economy.
+It is one of the Four Heatons and borders Heaton Chapel, Heaton Norris and Heaton Mersey.
+Heaton Moor has Victorian housing, built between 1852 and 1892, along affluent tree-lined streets which follow the field patterns of a former agricultural economy.

 Governance

-Heaton Moor is in the Metropolitan Borough of Stockport, mainly within the Heatons North ward.
+Heaton Moor is in the Metropolitan Borough of Stockport, mainly within the Heatons South ward.
 It was originally in the township of Heaton Norris, in the Salford hundred of Lancashire.
 Following the 1834 Poor Law Amendment Act it was administered by Heaton Norris Local Board as part of the Stockport Poor Law Union.
 In 1913, Heaton Moor, as part of Heaton Norris, was absorbed into the County Borough of Stockport.

+In 1934, the area voted to leave Lancashire and join Cheshire.

 Geography

 The land in Heaton Moor is predominantly flat with no rivers or streams.
 The soil is black and fertile as expected from land that was previously peat moor.
 Heaton Moor has little public open space with the exception of Heaton Moor Park and Thornfield Park, but because of its tree-lined roads and the building line set well back from the street, it gives the impression of having more space, and a Victorian business class style.